constancemaurer/music-artist-predictor/README.md

 ## Data Collection

-Data was collected from Spotify Track Dataset from Kaggle (link) and from Genius Lyrics website using the lyricsgenius wrapper by johnwmillr
- (link) utlising Genius APIs and BeautifulSoup webscraping.
+Data was collected from [Spotify Track Dataset](https://www.kaggle.com/zaheenhamidani/ultimate-spotify-tracks-db) from Kaggle and from Genius Lyrics website using the lyricsgenius wrapper by johnwmillr (link) utlising Genius APIs and BeautifulSoup webscraping.

  feature table